data-apis/array-api/spec/API_specification/indexing.md

 -   Providing [ellipsis](https://docs.python.org/3/library/constants.html#Ellipsis) must apply `:` to each dimension necessary to index all dimensions (e.g., if `A` has rank `4`, `A[1:, ..., 2:5] == A[1:, :, :, 2:5]`).
 Only a single ellipsis must be allowed.
 An `IndexError` exception must be raised if more than one ellipsis is provided.

 -   The number of provided single-axis indexing expressions must equal `N`.
-For example, if `A` has rank `2`, a single-axis indexing expression (integer, slice, ellipsis) must be explicitly provided for both axes (e.g., `A[2:10, :]`).
+For example, if `A` has rank `2`, a single-axis indexing expression must be explicitly provided for both axes (e.g., `A[2:10, :]`).
 An `IndexError` exception must be raised if the number of provided single-axis indexing expressions is less than `N`.

     ```{note}
     Some libraries, such as SymPy, support flat indexing (i.e., providing a single-axis indexing expression to a higher-dimensional array).
 That practice is not supported here.